 These two photos at the top of your Timeline present the first impression to all visitors to your Timeline.
 The cover photo is the larger photo that serves as a background to your Timeline.
 People often choose visually striking photos or images that speak to who they are and what they love.
 To change your cover photo, follow these steps:

 1. Hover over your existing cover photo.

-A camera icon and the words Update Cover Photo appear in the upper-left corner of the existing cover.
+A camera icon appears in the upper left corner of the existing cover.

 2. Click the camera icon.